Jeronimus Cornelisz: Early life

 Cornelisz was probably born in the Frisian capital of Leeuwarden, where he grew up in a nonconformist household.
 His mother—and likely his father, too—belonged to the Netherlands' Mennonite Church, members of an Anabaptist church.
 It has been speculated that they may have had links with some of the more militant Anabaptist movements, such as the Batenburgers, that flourished in the Dutch Republic during the 16th century.

 The young Jeronimus was well educated, probably at the Latin School at Dokkum, and followed his father into the family trade by training to become an apothecary.
 He qualified around the year 1623, and practiced in his home town until 1627.
 He left that year apparently as a result of disagreements with the town council.
 Cornelisz moved to the much larger Dutch city of Haarlem, where he opened up an apothecary shop near the centre of the town.

-In November 1627, he and his wife had a son, but the child died after fewer than three months after being placed in the care of a wet nurse.
+In November 1627, he and his wife had a son, but the child died after less than three months after being placed in the care of a wet nurse.
 The cause of death was established as syphilis, considered a scandal, and Cornelisz became embroiled in a legal action against the nurse, seeking to prove that his child had contracted the disease from her and not from his wife.
 With his reputation and future business prospects destroyed, Cornelisz was forced to realize what he could by selling off his shop and assets.

 Batavia

+It was widely believed that the influence of Dutch painter Johannes van der Beeck, who was found guilty of "blasphemy against God and avowed atheism", had affected Cornelisz, when he led a bloody mutiny aboard the Batavia, a ship of the Dutch East India Company in 1629.